habanoz/tech-feed/_posts/2024-11-12-pretraining-notes.md

 My conclusions:

-- News dataset is not a quality distribution to learn the language.
+- News are not an ideal source to learn the language.
 There are unnecessary repetitions and long sentences.

 - Sequence length limitation maybe a major obstacle for model output quality.

-- Training for 10 epochs is too much.
+- Training for 11 epochs is too much.
 It is shown that multi-epoch training causes degradation[10].
 A larger dataset is needed to avoid reusing tokens.

 I share model weights [12], dataset[1], training code[13] and testing notebook[11] for practitioners.